shravanipidurkar/Currency_Converter/README.md

 ✅ Error Handling: Alerts for invalid inputs and network failures.

 How It Works:
-1)Select the target currency to convert to.
+1)Select the from country and to country.
 2)Enter the amount to be converted.
 3)Click the "Convert" button to get the real-time exchange rate and converted amount.